Mahajangasuchus: Paleobiology

 Although Notosuchians are known for their terrestrial lifestyle, mahajangasuchids present a deviation from this ecology by having evolved multiple traits indicative of a more semi-aquatic lifestyle.
 The high-sided skull table with ventrally positioned jaw articulation differs from the dorsoventrally compressed crania with posteriorly located jaw articulation of modern Eusuchians, while the broad and shallow rostrum appears to have been obtained convergently to similar morphology seen in the Neosuchians.
 The palate of Mahajangasuchus is similar to that of modern Eusuchians, which Turner et al. determine supports the idea that this morphology evolved to resist torsional forces during feeding.
 A semi-aquatic lifestyle was also recovered by Wilberg et al. (2019), proposing that mahajangasuchids (in their phylogeny clading together with Stolokrosuchus) represent a lineage of Notosuchian that independently adapted from a terrestrial to a semi-aquatic lifestyle, citing features such as the dorsally located nares and orbits as well as the platyrostrine skull shape.

+Subadults of Mahajangasuchus insignis were probably prey for adults of the snake Madtsoia madagascariensis, though such large prey would have been injurious for the snake.